Frank Makosky

-Makosky attended Boonton High School in Boonton, New Jersey.
+Born and raised in Boonton, New Jersey, Makosky attended Boonton High School, where he earned varsity letters in baseball, basketball and football, as well as track.
 He played for the school's baseball team (with James P. Vreeland as a teammate) which had an undefeated season in 1927.
-He was inducted into the school's Hall of Fame in 1996.
+A graduate of the class of 1930, he was inducted into the school's Hall of Fame in 1996.